 The White sea water is greenish, but the story by Jesse Blackadder happened in Antarctica; antarctic waters are blue, that is why photoeditors of the book should change color temperature of the shot.

-Photos by Victor Lyagushkin, Alexey Sapkov, Bogdana Vashchenko.
+Photos by Viktor Lyagushkin, Alexey Sapkov, Bogdana Vashchenko.